ngs-lang/ngs/doc/ngslang.1.md

 	#   true

 When a boolean value is needed, such as in `if EXPR {...}`, the `EXPR` is converted to boolean by calling `Bool(EXPR)`.
-NGS defines `Bool` multimethod, with methods for many types.
+NGS defines `Bool` multimethod (technically `Bool` type constructors), with methods for many types.
 These methods cause the following values to be converted to false:

 * 0
 * null